coltmcnealy-lh/old-original-java-little-horse/docs/PROGRAMMING_MODEL.md

 # LittleHorse Programming Model

 *NOTE: This document describes the constructs available when writing LittleHorse Workflows, and how those constructs behave.
-This document is a conceptual guide for users; it is neither an API specification nor a design document.*
+This document is a conceptual guide for users regarding how the system behaves; it is not a formal API specification, nor is it a description of how that API is implemented.*

 LittleHorse is a Workflow Engine: a client can define Workflows (thus creating a `WFSpec`), and then submit requests to run a `WFSpec`, thus creating a `WFRun`.
 LittleHorse provides reliability guarantees out of the box—a `WFRun` execution will either complete or report an error.
 No work can be done without first being journalled in LittleHorse, and no work will be scheduled and forgotten about.